andercs/purple-cow/solution.md

 ./shutdown.sh
 ```

-No root permissions should be required.
+No root permissions should be required; however, if it fails try the above commands with `sudo`.
+If it succeeds, feel free to open a new issue to resolve/clarify why non-root user permissions failed.

 **WARNING:** This has only been tested for Ubuntu-environments.
 It is likely to work in other Debian-environments; however, it is unlikely to work "as-is" in a Linux distribution based around SELinux, e.g. CentOS, Fedora, RedHat.
 This is due to various security concerns that SELinux flags when using Docker.